Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Class

 \topic{How to Choose $h$}: Now, we discuss the issue left in Section~\ref{subsec:approximateutility}, that is how to choose $h$ (the value should be independent of $c_{i}$s and $L$) to satisfy (\ref{eq:h1}), when $\uti$ satisfies the $\alpha$-H\"{o}lder condition for some $\alpha>1/2$.
-Indeed, we can choose $h=O(\frac{1}{T_{\epsilon}}\log \frac{1}{\epsilon} )$.
-See Appendix~\ref{app:h} for the details.
+We need the following results about the absolute convergence of Fourier coefficients.
+If $f$ satisfies the $\alpha$-H\"{o}lder condition for some $\alpha>1/2$, then $ \sum_{i=-\infty}^{+\infty} |c_{i}|\leq |f|_{C^{0,\alpha}}\cdot c_{\alpha} $ where $c_{\alpha}$ only depends on $\alpha$ \cite{stein2003fourier}.
+We can see that in order to ensure \eqref{eq:h1}, it suffices to to set value $h$ such that